 Every October since 1985, millions of people worldwide get involved in Breast Cancer Awareness Month, with a one and only goal – to help eradicate breast cancer once and for all, by increasing awareness and helping to develop more advanced treatment options.

 How can everyone participate in Breast Cancer Awareness month?
-There are many options.
+There are many options and resources.

 Spread the word, Increase awareness, Encourage others:

 Early screening saves lives.
 The earlier cancer is detected, the easier it is to treat, control, and beat.
 Encourage your friends, family, and loved ones to perform regular checks.
 You might save someone’s life.